ARES3940/My-CV-Using-HTML/README.md

-Basic cv created only using html to practice.
-Didnt use any css here
+A basic CV created using only HTML for practice.
+Didn’t use any CSS here.